The Seattle Times Store | Art & Photo Prints

 • Gabriel Campanario / The Seattle Times

-Alaskan Way Viaduct last looks
+Alaskan Way Viaduct Last Looks

 • The Hiram M. Chittenden Locks large chamber is closed to vessel traffic while valves are replaced.
 (Greg Gilbert / The Seattle Times)